Degenerations of k-positive surface group representations: Degenerations of --positive representations

 \section{Degenerations of $k$--positive representations}

 In this section we study degenerations of $k$--positive representations and prove Theorem \ref{thm.intro-degenerations}.
-In Section \ref{s.degen-Anosov property} we show that $k$--positive representations degenerate if and only if they loose Anosovness.
-In Section \ref{s.irred limits} we prove Theorem \ref{thm.intro-degenerations} based on the fact that the boundary maps in the limit are coherent.
+In Section \ref{s.degen-Anosov property} we show that $k$--positive representations degenerate if and only if they lose Anosovness.
+In Section \ref{s.irred limits} we prove Theorem \ref{thm.intro-degenerations} under the additional assumption that the boundary maps in the limit are coherent.
 The latter is shown in Section \ref{s.tecnical} to complete the proof.